ActiveQuery/Governance/CONTRIBUTION_POLICY.md

 ### 5.B.
 Naming Standards

-ActiveQuery has standarised namig logic and apply to all parts of ActiveQuery projects, Programmes, respositories and spaces.
+ActiveQuery has standardised naming logic and apply to all parts of ActiveQuery projects, Programmes, repositories and spaces.

-ActiveQuery Compliance Team strictly enforces these naming stadards, and adopting naming standards other than as stated against each sub-section of section 5.B is not acceptable.
+ActiveQuery Compliance Team strictly enforces these naming standards, and adopting naming standards other than as stated against each sub-section of section 5.B is not acceptable.

-Consequent may cause rejection of commit or repeal of previous submited contributions.
+Consequent may cause rejection of commit or repeal of previous submitted contributions.

 ### 5.B.1 Branding